Alonso-del-Arte/build-tool/README.md

 simple as I can make it, and opinionated only when necessary to avoid complexity.

-Instead of using XML files, the build tool will use markdown files to describe the project structure and [FINISH WRITING]
+Instead of using XML files, this build tool will use markdown files to describe the project structure.

+Unlike my testing framework that doesn't use existing testing frameworks to test itself, this build tool is built using whatever the NetBeans default is, and at this point I'm not worrying about trying to make this build tool build itself.